Youth Advisory Panel

 Spirit of 2012 is a spend-out Trust, and in 2021, after six years, the Youth Advisory Panel was disbanded as we start to scale back our focus on funding projects.
-In April 2021, three YAP alumni, Hayley Bennett, Kirsty Ewen and Bethany Steventon-Crinks were appointed to the main Spirit of 2012 Board, reducing the average age of the Board is 42, compared to a sector average of 57.
+In April 2021, three YAP alumni, Hayley Bennett, Kirsty Ewen and Bethany Steventon-Crinks were appointed to the main Spirit of 2012 Board, meaning the average age of the Board is 42, compared to a sector average of 57.

 Youth Advisory Panel members